-The percentage of one-page sessions out of all sessions that are attributable to this MMC item.
-Using Bounce Rate, you can quickly understand which campaigns are driving visitors to targeted landing pages.
-Review campaigns that have high bounce rate to ensure that visitors land on relevant landing pages.
+The percentage of one-page sessions out of all sessions that are attributable to this MMC item - which campaigns are driving visitors to targeted landing pages.

 - Unique Visitors

-The number of distinct visitors that have sessions attributable to the MMC item.
-Use this metric to understand how many unique users are visiting your website from a specific marketing program or marketing item.
+The number of distinct visitors that have sessions attributable to the MMC item - how many unique users visit your website from a specific source.

 - Unique Buyers / Visitors

-The ratio of visitors who purchased a product to all visitors who visited your site: Unique Buyers divided by Unique Visitors.
+The ratio of visitors who purchased a product to all visitors who visited your site.

 - New Visitor Percentage